fixel99/tesla/README.md

 ToDo:

-Fix updated Favicon not appearing on chrome
+1) Fix updated Favicon not appearing on chrome

-Embed Google Map
+2) Embed Google Map

-Code to allow Contact Form utilisation
+3) Code to allow Contact Form utilisation

 After:

-Fix fade on pages
+Fix fade on pages -
- -Check which element is more onscreen
+- Check which element is more onscreen
- -Should be unfaded on relevant sidebar hover -onhover, sidebar should maybe go straight to div
+- Should be unfaded on relevant sidebar hover
+- onhover, sidebar should maybe go straight to div